 Fortunately, you never forget how to ride a bike.
 You just don’t: there’s that saying.
 However, you may forget to tie your shoelaces up short enough to keep them out of the chain and sprocket, like I did.
 But that little incident was early on and at low speed.
 Disaster averted.
 Not embarrassing at all.

 And then we were on our way, enjoying the gorgeous day and the beautiful trail, my mind at peace and my soul in communion with nature.

 Not thinking at all about…

-The prospect of operator error or mechanical failure stranding us far from town, maybe with a severe case of road rash, maybe worse, and there’s no cell phone reception.
+The prospect of operator error or mechanical failure stranding us far from town, maybe with a severe case of road rash, maybe worse.
+And there’s no cell phone reception.
 Not preoccupied — not at all — with the question of how far to go.
-The Root River Trail is infinite in length for our purposes.
+The Root River Trail is effectively infinite in length.
 How far out is a good distance, especially considering our non-optimized riding muscles?
 What unfamiliar and interesting case of chafing might present itself?
 And, getting to the essential question, how sore would our butts be if we went “too far?”